Audi, BMW and Genesis train crossover killers

 Korean brand Genesis is completing testing of the second generation of its G90 business sedan.
 The novelty will retain the brutal recognizable grille, but a lot will change.

-The branded double-decker headlights will remain, but the rear strip of the lamps will also become double from edge to edge.
+The branded double-decker headlights will remain, but the rear strip of the lanterns will also become double from edge to edge.

 Engineers could not do without retractable handles.
 The new generation of the model will acquire a third level autopilot, for this there are two radars in front.
 This means that the car will be able to drive itself, without active intervention from the driver.